 Shooting the KelTec P15 was a mixed bag at first.
 The two-stage trigger takes some getting used to, with a pull weight of 3 lb., 12 oz.
 It has a long initial pull but breaks cleanly.
 Trigger reset is short and tactile, allowing for quick follow-up shots.

 I tested it with a variety of 9mm brass-case ammunition as recommended by KelTec.
 It cycles smoothly, with no malfunctions in the first 300 rounds with focus checking and balancing.
-However, I noticed that with steel-cased and reloaded ammo, it had a couple of failures to eject.
+However, Early models struggled with steel-cased ammo, but newer units show better reliability.
+Reloaded ammo can still cause occasional issues.

 Accuracy & Sight Adjustments